finity69x2/cover-position-preset-row/README.md

 <b>Configuration Examples:</b>

   ```
-    cards:
-      - type: entities
+      type: entities
       title: cover theme test
       show_header_toggle: false
       state_color: true
       entities:
         - type: custom:cover-position-preset-row
           name: Blind Custom Position
           entity: cover.blinds_test
           reverseButtons: true
           ## used to select your own customizable theme
           customTheme: true
           isOpenedColor: 'rgb(255, 0, 0)'
           isMidOpenedColor: '#888888'
           isMidClosedColor: '#222222'
           isClosedColor: 'purple'
           buttonInactiveColor: 'black'
           ## used to set the custom setpoints for the cover (default is 0, 33, 66, and 99)
           customSetpoints: true
           openPosition: 85
           midOpenPosition: 40
           midClosePosition: 20
           closePosition: 8
           ## used to select custom text for the buttons (defaults to 0, 33, 66, 99.
 Or it defaults to the values of the setpoints if custom setpoints are used)
           customText: true
           customOpenText: open
           customMidOpenText: mop
           customMidClosedText: mcls
           customClosedText: cls
           width: '15px'
           height: '15px'
   ```

 This is with the default Lovelace frontend theme set: